List of Fantasy Patrol characters: Helena

 Helena (Алёнка) is a local resident of the city of Myshkin.
+She has long red pigtail hair, and brown eyes.
 She is a cheerful and optimistic young girl, and the best friend of Louis Alex.
 She is very sociable and talkative, often thinking before she does.
 Helena is just starting to get acquainted with magic.
 She is afraid of hedgehogs.
 Her element is fire, and her power is pyrokinesis.
 In the season one finale, "Light My Fire", she receives a fire key.
 In "The Secret of the Magic Café", she went to the Fairytale World with Vlad and befriended him in the season two premiere, "Волшебный город".
+Her signature color is orange and power element is fire.

-She is voiced by Miroslava Karpovich (1—52 series), Anfisa Wistingausen (51, from 53 serie).
+She is voiced by Miroslava Karpovich (1—52 series), Anfisa Wistingausen (51, from 53 series).

-Varya/ Valerie
+Varya/Valery

 Varya (Варя) is a responsible, confident, and straightforward heroine.
 She is the leader of the Fantasy Patrol.
+She has long brown hair and violet eyes.
 She is afraid of snakes.
 Her element is air.
 Her powers are controlling flight, wind, and teleportation.
 She is best friends with Queen Celeste.
 In the 24th episode "Best Friends", she receives an air key.
+Her signature color is purple and sometimes pink and her power element is air.

 She is voiced by Olga Kuzmina.

-Masha/ Mary
+Masha/Mary

 Masha (Маша) is smart, practical, and strives to do everything by the rules and according to plan.
+She has long brown hair and green eyes.
 She is an excellent student, an inventor, and is well-versed with any technique.
 She is afraid of spiders.
 Her element is Earth, and her power is phytokinesis (plant manipulation).
 In the 18th episode "Magic Forest", she receives an Earth key.
+Her signature color is green and her power element is earth.

 She is voiced by Yuliya Aleksandrova.

 Snowy

 Snowy (Снежка) is kind, silent, calm, and delicate.
+She has shoulder-length blonde with light blue highlight hair and light blue eyes.
 She doesn't like to interfere with the internal conflicts of the other girls.
 Her childhood friend is a plush bunny.
 She is afraid of her teacher, Professor Krivozub.
 She is the granddaughter of Santa Claus and the niece of the Snow Queen.
 Her element is water and her power is controlling snow and ice (cryokinesis).
 In "Under the Water", she received a water key.
+Her signature color is blue and her power element is ice.

 She is voiced by Polina Kutepova.

 Recurring characters

 Alice

 Alice (Алиса) is fast, bright, and effective.
+She has long pink hair with bangs and blue-green eyes.
 She is a fashionista with a high opinion of herself.
 She doesn't like to admit when she's wrong, but she knows to value friendship.
 She is a keeper of time.
 Her first appearance is in "Хранительница времени".
+Her signature color is pink and yellow, and the element power is Timekeeper.

 She is voiced by Glafira Tarkhanova.